unacast/deprecated-unacast.github.io/_posts/2016-02-18-cloud-sql-on-google-container-engine.md

 Of the thinkable solutions, this solution provides several desirable properties.
 Firstly, there will be no extra network jump as SQL-Proxy and application runs in the same container.
 Furthermore, it is quite transparent in design.
 If you inspect the application' Dockerfile you cannot fail to spot the SQL-Proxy being started before the application itself.

 ## Closing Notes

+Our journey tells a classic story from using systems not yet mature.
+Documentation tends to be incomplete and the preferred solutions to your problems are still only on the roadmap.
+On another note, our experience working with the Google Cloud Platform and GKE has mostly been exhilarating.